Cornell-MAE-UG/fa25-portfolio-ym555-1/_projects/ENGRD-2210-Portfolio.md

 image: /assets/images/Labeled.jpg
 ---

 For this assignment, I used the heat exchanger lab as a real-world instance to show how energy is transferred.

+<div style="clear: both;"></div>

 The setup of this system included: